Bellman–Ford algorithm

 The Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.

 It is slower than Dijkstra's algorithm for the same problem, but more versatile, as it is capable of handling graphs in which some of the edge weights are negative numbers.
 The algorithm was first proposed by Shimbel (1955), but is instead named after Richard Bellman and Lester Ford Jr., who published it in 1958 and 1956, respectively.
 Edward F. Moore also published a variation of the algorithm in 1959, and for this reason it is also sometimes called the Bellman–Ford–Moore algorithm.

-Negative edge weights are found in various applications of graphs, hence the usefulness of this algorithm.
+Negative edge weights are found in various applications of graphs.
+This is why this algorithm is useful.

 If a graph contains a "negative cycle" (i.e. a cycle whose edges sum to a negative value) that is reachable from the source, then there is no cheapest path: any path that has a point on the negative cycle can be made cheaper by one more walk around the negative cycle.
 In such a case, the Bellman–Ford algorithm can detect and report the negative cycle.

 Algorithm

 Like Dijkstra's algorithm, Bellman–Ford proceeds by relaxation, in which approximations to the correct distance are replaced by better ones until they eventually reach the solution.
 In both algorithms, the approximate distance to each vertex is always an overestimate of the true distance, and is replaced by the minimum of its old value and the length of a newly found path.

 However, Dijkstra's algorithm uses a priority queue to greedily select the closest vertex that has not yet been processed, and performs this relaxation process on all of its outgoing edges; by contrast, the Bellman–Ford algorithm simply relaxes all the edges, and does this $|V|-1$ times, where $|V|$ is the number of vertices in the graph.

 In each of these repetitions, the number of vertices with correctly calculated distances grows, from which it follows that eventually all vertices will have their correct distances.
-This method allows the Bellman–Ford algorithm to be applied to a wider class of inputs than Dijkstra.
-The intermediate answers depend on the order of edges relaxed, but the final answer remains the same.
+This method allows the Bellman–Ford algorithm to be applied to a wider class of inputs than Dijkstra's algorithm.
+The intermediate answers and the choices among equally short paths depend on the order of edges relaxed, but the final distances remain the same.

 Bellman–Ford runs in $O(|V|\cdot |E|)$ time, where $|V|$ and $|E|$ are the number of vertices and edges respectively.